Alluxio/alluxio/docs/en/operation/StressBench.md

 The Job Service Stress Bench is a tool to measure the performance of job service.
 Testing different aspect of job service performance through different operation.

 ### Parameters
-The parameters for the Job Service Stress Bench are (other than common parameters for any stress bench):
+The parameters for the Job Service Stress Bench(including JobServiceMaxThroughput) are (other than common parameters for any stress bench):

 <table class="table table-striped">
     <tr>